Skip to content

 Note

 This applies to administrators that have a RADIUS authentication source configured in PacketFence.
-If you are using PacketFence as a RADIUS server but do not have any RADIUS authentication source configured, this section does not apply to you.
+If PacketFence is used as a RADIUS server, but no RADIUS authentication source is configured, this section can be ignored.

 RADIUS authentication sources previously used the source IP of the packet in the NAS-IP-Address field when communicating with the RADIUS server.
 This behavior has been deprecated in favor of using the management IP address (or VIP in a cluster) in the NAS-IP-Address.
-If you do need to use another value in the NAS-IP-Address attribute, it is configurable in the RADIUS authentication source directly.
+If another value in the NAS-IP-Address attribute is required, it is configurable in the RADIUS authentication source directly.

 Log files names updated

-The name of some log files have changed.
-You can find a list below:
+The name of some log files have changed:

 Table 1.
 Mapping between old and new log files